-Understanding Right Hemisphere Stroke
+Understanding Right Side Stroke

-Side Effects of Right Hemisphere Stroke
+Secondary Effects of Right Side Stroke

 Prosopagnosia: Difficulty Recognizing Faces

-Left neglect: Unaware of Environment on Left Side
+Left Neglect: Unaware of Environment on Left Side

 Image from Journal of Neurology

-To illustrate this problem, see the image above from the Journal of Neurology where a right hemisphere stroke patient that was instructed to fill in the numbers on a clock.
+To illustrate hemineglect, see the image above from the Journal of Neurology where a patient with right side stroke was instructed to fill in the numbers on a clock.
 You will notice that all the numbers have been crammed into the right side because the patient is affected by left neglect and is unaware of the left half of the picture.

 Anosognosia: Neglect or Denial of Disability

-Unfortunately, some right side stroke patients are in denial of their disability because the stroke has impacted their self-awareness.
+Unfortunately, some right side stroke survivors are in denial of their physical disabilities because the stroke has impacted their self-awareness.
 A condition called anosognosia occurs when a person with a disability is unaware of its existence.

 Pseudobulbar Affect: Sudden Outbursts of Emotion

-Rehabilitation Methods for Right Hemisphere Stroke Patients
+Rehabilitation Methods for Right Side Stroke Survivors

 The side effects listed above can be remedied, at least partially, by participation in the following rehabilitation methods and stroke recovery treatments: